 You can associate a configuration specification with multiple entity specifications of the same type.
 You can also associate a single entity specification with multiple configuration specifications.
-For example, you can associate multiple Logical Device specifications with a single Logical Device Configuration specification and you can associate a single Logical Device Specification with multiple Logical Device Specifications.
+For example, you can associate multiple Logical Device specifications with a single Logical Device Configuration specification and you can associate a single Logical Device specification with multiple Logical Device Configuration specifications.